da-penguin-guy/Virgil/README.md

 ## See Also

 - Example JSON message files in the `Example JSON/` directory
-- Master and Slave example implementations in respective directories
+- Server and Client example implementations in respective directories